 - You deliver mobile apps, such as MDX apps, managed at the app level.

 - You are not required to manage devices at a system level.

-Citrix Endpoint Management lets you specify whether users can opt out of device management.
+XenMobile lets you specify whether users can choose to opt out of device management or whether you require device management.
 This flexibility is useful for environments that include a mix of use cases.
-These environments might require management of a device through MDM policies to access your MAM resources.
+These environments might or might not require management of a device through MDM policies to access your MAM resources.

 MDM+MAM is suitable for the following examples:

 - You have a single use case in which both MDM and MAM are required.
 MDM is required to access your MAM resources.